 Other states, including Alabama, Louisiana, Maine, Minnesota, New Mexico, Ohio, Oregon and Texas have developed special out-of-state telehealth licenses.
 This helps streamline the process of telehealth providers looking to practice on patients outside of their state.

 This is a quick-expanding physical compact that helps expedite the licensure process for qualified physicians looking to practice telemedicine across state lines.
 Participation in IMLC is voluntary and interested physicians must meet criteria in order to be eligible.

 As of April 2020, the IMLC includes 29 states, the District of Columbia and Guam and several more states are expected to join in the near future as telemedicine continues to expand.
 The states that are expected to join include Missouri, South Carolina, New York, New Jersey and Rhode Island, which recently introduced IMLC legislation.

 Rural communities that are looking to streamline the telehealth credentialing process need to be aware of the credentialing by proxy method.
 Credentialing by proxy can help rural programs expand their telehealth services by allowing Critical Access and Community Hospitals to rely on the credentialing processes that happen at distant telehealth sites.

+There is a lot of information online including this article which may be of assistance.
 If you would like more information about the benefits of telehealth, we would love to have you sign up for our fundamentals course by clicking here.
 The course goes over everything you need to know about telehealth, from the history, to the benefits to the licensing and credentialing.